-A Treatable Condition As I Found Out Myself
+A Treatable Condition as I Found Out Myself

 Dr. Lazarus became interested in medical hypnosis as a patient himself.
-After trying traditional therapies for plantar warts every three or four weeks for 15 months without success, Dr. Lazarus recalled that one of his five-year-old patients had rid himself of hundreds of warts with biofeedback/self-hypnosis.
+After trying traditional therapies for plantar warts every three or four weeks for 15 months without success, Dr. Lazarus recalled that one of his five-year-old patients had rid himself of hundreds of warts with self-hypnosis.
 He contacted Karen Olness, M.D., Professor of Pediatrics at Case Western Reserve School of Medicine and co-author of the premier book in the field of pediatric hypnotherapy, Hypnosis and Hypnotherapy with Children.
 She taught Dr. Lazarus the technique of self-hypnosis, and within three weeks, his own warts disappeared – never to return.

-Fast Forward To Now.
+Fast Forward to Now.

 Warts are caused by viruses in the human papillomavirus (HPV) family.
-Around the world, prevalence of warts in school-aged children is 10 percent to 20 percent, with incidence peaking between the ages of 12 and 16 years.
+Around the world, prevalence of warts in school-aged children is 10 to 20 percent, with incidence peaking between the ages of 12 and 16 years.

 At least 60 types of HPV viruses exist, and they can be found on any part of the body.
 Many people are familiar with plantar warts, which are found on the bottom of the feet.
 Warts can be frustrating to treat because they are slow-growing.